eth-sri/lmql/README.md

   </p>
 </div>

-LMQL is a programming language for large language models (LLMs) based on a superset of Python.
-LMQL goes beyond traditional templating languages by providing full Python support yet a lightweight programming interface.
+LMQL is an open source programming language for large language models (LLMs) based on a *superset of Python*.
+LMQL goes beyond traditional templating languages by providing full Python support, yet a lightweight programming interface.

 LMQL is designed to make working with language models like OpenAI, 🤗 Transformers more efficient and powerful through its advanced functionality, including multi-variable templates, conditional distributions, constraints, datatype constraints and control flow.

 Features: